-Sour, sweet, spicy, umami & aromatic, classic Sichuan garlic sauce offers a complex and addictive taste.
+Sour, sweet, spicy, umami & aromatic, classic Sichuan garlic sauce offers a complex taste.
 Once you understand its formula, you can improvise and create many delicious dishes using garlic sauce.
 Here is the explanation of how each ingredient contributes.

 Garlic, Ginger & Scallions

 I call them “three treasures” of the Chinese kitchen.
 They all taste pungent and aromatic in their own ways.
 Be generous in quantity.
 I like separating scallions into two parts: the white stem part goes into the wok with garlic and ginger.
 The green part is then added at the very end of the cooking process.
 This way, it retains a bright colour and fresh taste.